art-institute-of-chicago/artic.edu/docs/apiModels.md

     }
 ```

-The last 'exhibitions' is the pluralized type from the API.
+The last 'exhibitions' is just the name for our relation.
+Could be anything.
 This will save a metamodel containing the related database element, with the related datahub_id and type.

+Behind scenes, we have a polymorphic relationship with the `ApiRelation` model.
+Here we just save the datahub_id until retrieve time.

-To load the ACTUAL related elements for the FE you can use the trait function:
+To load the ACTUAL related elements, you can use the trait function:

 ```php
 $related_exhibitions = $item->apiModels('exhibitions', 'Exhibition');
 ```

-$item is an exhibition, the first parameters is the relation we passed when defining the relationship, and the second is the API/Model to be loaded.
+$item is an exhibition, the first parameter is the relation we passed when defining the relationship, and the second is the API/Model to be loaded.

 That's it, this will load a collection of API models coming from that relationship.
+(Basically it's just a call filtering by all the ids on this relationship).

+Now we should call at the Twill repository the functions to save these relationships.
+We created some handy helpers.

-Please check Exhibitions repository.
-In there you will find examples of how to load a browser with this data.
+(Please check Exhibitions repository.
+In there you will find examples of how to load a browser with this data.)

 ```php
 // On afterSave: